evergreen-innovations/sandia-fostwin-test-github-page/docs/index.md

 6. Deepen understanding of digital twin techniques between the [WECSim](https://wec-sim.github.io/WEC-Sim/master/index.html) and [System Identification](https://github.com/PMEC-OSU/FOSTWIN#system-identification-model) digital twins available in the interface.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/OUxbaEC2K6Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" style="width:100%;" allowfullscreen></iframe>

+### Competition Award

+While everyone who participates in this competition will have the opportunity to advance their WEC modeling and controller skills through the events leading to the [competition submission date](#competition-timeline), the developers of the top ***N*** controllers will be awarded travel expense reimbursement to attend the [**MASK Basin workshop**](https://www.defense.gov/Multimedia/Photos/igphoto/2001207018/#:~:text=The%20Navy's%20Indoor%20Ocean%20%2D%2D,Carderock%20Division%2C%20located%20in%20Maryland.) in **September 2023**.
+Through the final workshop, and the events leading up to the competition submission date, participants and awardees will meet industry leaders and WEC experts from Sandia, Oregon State University, and the NAVY (just to name a few) to grow their wave energy network.

+At the workshop, the winning developers will participate in a large scale tank testing campaign of the [Sandia WaveBot](https://www.youtube.com/embed/c4npWk_-Pjk).
+In doing so, the awardees will learn in-depth details about tank testing of WEC devices to validate System Identification modeling techniques.
+In addition to the measurements collected and the numerical methods used in the system identification validation, the awardees will gain hands-on experience with the tools, sensors, and methodology used to measure forces exerted on and throughout the WEC.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/c4npWk_-Pjk" title="YouTube video player" style="width:100%;" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Steps to Participate